PrimWeb/freeboard/README.md

 * Async compatibility: if a calculated value expression returns a promise, we resolve it and use the result.

 * We use FontAwesome.
 Everything just works if you run directly, but if you embed, you may have to override the path to  @font-face FontAwesome with the right file.
+* Datasources have a new setting type: button.
+It takes an 'html' content param and an 'onclick' function that gets passed the (settungs,instanceobj)
+* New widget setting type: trumbowyg-html, which works like text, except you get a WYSYWIG editor wiht drag and drop image support(cpnverts to data URI)
+* "Rich text content" widget, allows mustache templating withing WYSYWIG edited HTML

+* Clock widget has custom strftime string capability

+* Always-available libraries are now part of the core: Luxon, Raphael, Math, Keyboard, Strftime

 **free·board** (noun) *\ˈfrē-ˌbȯrd\*